mnagy94/jexer/README.md

 ![Hello notcurses! 🤘](/screenshots/for_nick.png?raw=true "Hello notcurses! 🤘🙂")

-Performance is still _very_ bad on multihead, and crashes lie in wait.
-(Also, on the ECMA48 backend the internal font is used for rendering because terminals are extremely finicky when putting sixel text over images and this was the most simple to get something going.)
+Performance of transparent images-over-text is still _very_ bad on multihead, and crashes lie in wait.
+(Also, on the ECMA48 backend the internal font is used for rendering because terminals are extremely finicky when putting text over sixel images and this was the most simple way to get something going.)
 But hey:

 ![Trans Heart Multihead](/screenshots/overlapping_multihead.png?raw=true "Trans Heart Multihead")